AbedElRazzak/wordvid/README.md

-Go to https://abedelrazzak.github.io/wordvid/ to check out the project
+Go to https://abedelrazzak.github.io/wordvid/ to check out the project.